 Originally from Philadelphia, I’m a musician and music teacher with a wide range of professional experience, as a jazz pianist, arranger, composer, accompanist, and singer, and as a teacher from elementary school through college.
-For 28 years, I was a choral director and music teacher in the New York City area, mostly on the high school level.
+For 28 years, I was a choral director and music teacher in the New York City area, mostly on the high school level, using the very successful Aesthetic Realism Teaching Method.
 I am also proud to be a performer with the Aesthetic Realism Theatre Company, giving presentations in and around New York City, and across the country.

 For example, when jazz improvisation is beautiful it puts together the opposites of freedom and order: we hear spontaneous expression at one with form and structure.
 And these same opposites I’m trying to make sense of all the time—as every person is.
 Learning about the opposites, I came to have a new love for jazz and all music, and to understand myself better.